To use Foundry to build smart contracts on Abstract, use the foundry-zksync fork.

 3. Modify Foundry configuration

-Update your forge.toml file to include the following options:
+Update your foundry.toml file to include the following options:

 [profile.default]